beginwithit/beginwithit/README.md

 Begin with **i**nformation **t**echnology.

+**Begin with it** initiated as a mentoring session between a senior IT allrounder and an IT enthusiast.

+It starts with an common foundation - **Linux**.
+And goes up to managing your own cloud server with **Docker** and Traefik as Loadbalancer.
+With an outlook to **Terraform**.

-This is for everybody who is starting with infomation technology - it doesn't matter if you are coming from a Linux, Mac or Windows background.
+This is for everybody who wants to (re-)start with infomation technology - it doesn't matter if you are coming from a Linux, Mac or Windows background.

-We'll start with a common foundation - linux - and go further to deploying an application on Kubernetes.
+The complete program is completely open source (as the technology used) and free as a beer.

+## Contents

+### Linux

+Lesson X-X

+Visual Enhancement

+* starship

+### Docker

+Lesson X-X

+### Terraform

+Lesson X-X

 ## Lesson 1: Linux basics